Terms of Service & Acceptable Use Policy

 The Service collects and processes request metadata as described in the Privacy Policy located at https://sphyr.io/legal/privacy, which is incorporated into this agreement by reference.
 By using the Service, you consent to the data practices described therein.

-In summary: the Service does not store plaintext URLs, IP addresses, or email addresses.
+In summary: the Service does not store plaintext URLs or IP addresses in forensic logs; account email addresses are stored separately for account management — see Privacy Policy §1.
 All logged identifiers are one-way salted SHA-256 hashes.
-Raw diagnostic rationale is purged after 30 days; all log rows are deleted after 180 days.
+Raw diagnostic rationale is purged within 36 days (typically 30 days; up to 6 days of scheduled-job lag); all log rows are deleted after 180 days.

 7 - Operator Rights